"...if we be honest with ourselves,

 “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; 20 but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 21 For where your treasure is, there your heart will be also.” - Matt 6:19-21

-Lots of things only begin to make sense after we begin to trust and obey God.
+Lots of things only begin to make sense after we begin to trust God and put Jesus words into practice.
 Don’t go against your conscience though.
 God gave you your sense of right and wrong.
 If you ignore your conscience you are ignoring God.
 See Conscience.

 This is how this little book on prayer by George MacDonald begins.